Flux-periodic oscillations in proximitized core-shell nanowires: Effects of polygonal cross-section geometry

 Comparing with the flux-periodic oscillation of the normal conducting energy bands, Fig.\ \ref{HexOscPhi}, there is a correspondence with values of chemical potentials at crossings and $h/e$ periodicity seen in Fig.\ \ref{chempot_FQosc}.
 This is clearly seen at $\mu= 199 \text{ meV}$ for example, where the period minima corresponds to the crossing at one flux quantum in Fig.\ \ref{HexOscPhi}.
 Conversely, for $\mu=191 \text{ meV}$, the crossing is at zero and three flux quanta, leading to a period maxima at one flux quantum.
 As the chemical potential is shifted away from crossings, the sub-periods appear.
 At values exactly midway between crossings, where $\mu=192 \text{ meV}$ comes close, the $h/2e$ periodicity is displayed.

 To specify the underlying interaction in the BdG spectra, we chose two chemical potential values and compare the corresponding flux-periodicity, Fig.\ \ref{4p1_hex_FP}(a).

 The BdG Hamiltonian essentially doubles the degrees of freedom, coupling electrons and holes of opposite spin by the gap parameter.
 The value of the chemical potential in the normal wire, Fig.\ \ref{4p1_hex_FP}(b) determines around which values of $k$ the induced gap is situated.
 The key difference between the two cases is that in the case of the higher chemical potential, there is a crossing of the adjacent upper energy level in the BdG spectra, Fig.\ \ref{4p1_hex_FP}(c), such that the curvature of the second band at $k=0$ is inverted with respect to the first one.
 As the magnetic field strength is increased to the value of half a flux quantum, this energy level meets the lowest one at the energy value $1.25 \text{ meV}$, Fig.\ \ref{4p1_hex_FP}(d).
 Further increasing the magnetic field strength, the two bands join and the lowest energy is overtaken in a sense so that the energy keeps lowering up to the value of one flux quantum, Fig.\ \ref{4p1_hex_FP}(e).
+A similar process has been reported in the flux periodicity of quantum rings with spin degrees of freedom included, giving rise to the fractional Aharanov-Bohm effect\cite{Niemela_1996}.

-To investigate effects of increased corner localization, a square cross-section is calculated, Fig.\ \ref{mm_square}(a).
-The corner states form a near degenerate group that is still influenced by the orbital magnetic term, which manifests in splitting of the lowest energy states in the absence of both $\gamma, \alpha$, Fig.\ \ref{mm_square}(b).
-The corner geometry has the non-trivial effect \cite{Bringer2011} of enhancing the longitudinal component of the spin-orbit coupling, Eq.\ \eqref{SOItranslong}.
+To investigate the effects of increased corner localization, the energy values for a square cross-section are calculated, Figs.\ \ref{mm_square}(a,b).
 As before, higher magnetic field strength is needed for an equal amount of flux quanta, due to the decreased area of the square cross-section.
-Most notably in the case of solely nonvanishing spin-orbit coupling, there is no gap closing at the given magnetic field strength, Fig.\ \ref{mm_square}(c,d).
+The corner states form a near degenerate group that is still influenced by the orbital magnetic term, which manifests in the splitting of the lowest energy states in the absence of both $\gamma, \alpha$, Fig.\ \ref{mm_square}(c).
+The corner geometry has the non-trivial effect \cite{Bringer2011} of enhancing the longitudinal component of the spin-orbit coupling, Eq.\ \eqref{SOItranslong}, leading to crossings in more energy levels, Fig.\ \ref{mm_square}(d).
+Analogously to the foregoing cases, including the Zeeman interaction allows for gap closing of the BdG dispersion, Fig.\ \ref{mm_square}(e), as the magnetic field overpowers the proximity-induced coupling of opposite spin states.
+In the case of solely nonvanishing spin-orbit coupling there is no gap closing at the given magnetic field strength, Fig.\ \ref{mm_square}(f), since the corner localization decreases the transverse momentum \cite{Andrei}.